Veterans Affairs Central Office (VACO) New Employees

 Welcome to the United States Department of Veterans Affairs!

-COHRS has been building a dynamic onboarding program designed to help new employees hit the ground running their very first week and continue to make great strides throughout their first year.
+Worklife and Benefits has built a dynamic program designed to help new employees hit the ground running their very first week and continue to make great strides throughout their first year.
 This program has been designed especially for you, a new VACO employee, to help begin a long and fruitful career at VA.

 This site provides new employees guidance on: